mikotoIO/cla/README.md

-# cla
+# Contributor License Agreement
-Contributor License Agreement
+this repository contains the Mikoto Contributor License Agreement, as well as the signatures.